Question: What is theophylline?

 Answer: A preparation containing only theophylline is considered best.
 Some older forms of theophylline were combined with ephedrine or sedative medicines.
 Ephedrine may cause a rapid heartbeat, and sedatives may depress the brain's respiratory control center.
 There are a number of products available, but you should only take the one that is prescribed by your doctor.
 Common theophyllines include Uniphy®, Theo-24 amd others®.

-Question: How does the doctor decide the starting dose?
+Question: How does the doctor decide the starting dose of theophylline?